0oSaraho0/Hangman/README.md

 ## Initial Concept

 The idea for this game is to create an online version of the pen and paper game hangman.
 I have decided to keep to the original theme of hanging the stick man.
-Giving it the name 'Old Skool Hangman' I have played on the idea that this is the original 'old school' version.
+Giving it the name 'Old Skool Hangman' I have played on the idea that this is the original 'old school' version with a back to school theme played on a virtual blackboard.

 I have used javascript, CSS and HTML to create this game.

 The game is targeted at adults who might rememeber playing hangman at school as a child and want to spend a few minutes of their day taking their mind of other things testing their knowlege guessing words related to subjects taught in school.

-The game could be easily addapted with different subject choices by changing the randome words to be guessed.
+The game could be easily addapted with different subject choices by changing the random words to be guessed.

 ## Site Goals